FIELD NOTE · February 10, 2026 · 13 min read

 From pilots to performance: what enterprise leaders must do next

 The question facing leadership teams today is no longer whether artificial intelligence should be adopted.
 That decision has already been made across most industries.
 The real question is whether current efforts are structured to deliver sustained business value or whether they will remain trapped in isolated experimentation.
+The hardest challenge isn’t starting an AI project — it’s finishing one.
+MIT’s 2025 research found the overwhelming majority of enterprise GenAI pilots never reached measurable P&L impact; they demoed well and then evaporated.

 Finally, leaders must recognize that AI maturity is not a one-time milestone.
 It is an ongoing capability that evolves with data quality, workforce skills, and business strategy.
 Organizations that continuously review outcomes, refine workflows, and invest in internal capability will compound value over time.
 Those that do not will continue restarting pilots under different names.